jfpalomeque/DS_for_job/README.md

 Three main areas or paths will be design and developed at the same time:

--General interactions and advice
+- General interactions and advice

--Work market analysis and seld-candidacy
+- Work market analysis and seld-candidacy

--"Classical" job applications analysis
+- "Classical" job applications analysis

 ## 1-General Interactions